You’ll be captivated by the Garden Island’s magnetic spell! Our Kauai First Timers Guide will help maximize your visit with solid tips.

 Tubing We went mountain tubing with Kauai Backcountry Adventures on our last visit and couldn’t believe we’d waited so long.
 This is easily the most fun and effortless day excursion we’ve undertaken.
 You travel through 150 year old sugarcane transport and irrigation ditches with hand-hewn tunnels at just the right pace.
 Bonus treats: breathtaking views of the island’s interior and a picnic lunch.
 If you’re a zipline enthusiast, they can set you up.

 Hiking The world-renowned Kalalau Trail is a bucket list destination for expert hikers, but there are other enjoyable day hikes all over the island, many of which are family friendly.
 Easier trails include Kuilau Ridge Trail out of Wailua and the Mahaulepu Heritage Trail, which starts near the Grand Hyatt along the beach in Poipu.

-Recommendation: Hit our friend, Errol, up at Kauai Vacation Outfitters for everything from boards, bikes, beach chairs and shade tents, kayaks, grills and ice chests.
+Recommendation: Hit up our friend, Errol, up at Kauai Vacation Outfitters for everything from boards, bikes, beach chairs, shade tents and ice chests.
 Errol will deliver your toys and gear right to your vacation rental’s door or your beach spot.
 And when you leave, he’ll pick it all up, too.

 For Sun-Seeking Kauai First Timers

 Golf According to Golf Advisor, “Kauai compensates for a lack of golf options with premium quality.”
 Four of its nine (yes, only nine) courses rank in the top ten of all the islands.
 Designed by famous names such as Robert Trent Jones and Jack Nicklaus, you can expect spectacular views and challenging features.
 Even the Wailua Municipal Golf Course is a great value, voted as one of Hawaii’s best 15.